wlh18/html-css-1/README.md

 * Student can use and describe inline, inline-block, and block level elements (?)
 * Student can use the class and id attributes (?)
 * Student can utilize and understand the benefits of semantic HTML (?)
-* Student can visualize HTML/CSS in terms of boxes/containers (?)

 </details>